Ping the Elastic Man

-Ping the Elastic Man (also named Here Comes Ping the Elastic Man) was a British comic strip that appeared in The Beano.
-It was about a boy who could stretch his limbs as if they were made of elastic and was created by Hugh McNeill.
+Ping the Elastic Man (also named Here Comes Ping the Elastic Man) was a British comic strip that appeared in The Beano from 1938 to 1940.
+The comic was about a boy who could stretch his limbs as if they were made of elastic.
+It was created by Hugh McNeill.

 Background

 Hugh McNeill responded to R. D. Low's newspaper ad hoping to be hired as a new artist for a developing comic.
 After samples of his work were sent to the Kayebon Press advertising agency, Low saw McNeill's potential and hired him immediately.
 The story of Ping was developed and McNeill began designing for the series, which was published in the first issue of The Beano.

 In the early stages of development, Ping was called Indy and the strip was called "Indy the Rubber Man".
 McNeill's work allowed him to create other comic strips, most notably Pansy Potter.

 Common strips

-Ping varied in situational comedy.
-He varied from being helpful to being too cocky for his own good.
+Ping varied from being helpful to being too cocky for his own good.
 In the first issue, his boasting leads to people in the area playing with his limbs and dragging him out of shape.
-In another story, he uses his elastic arm to catch his elderly friend's vandaliser trying to break his friend's fence.
+In another story, he uses his elastic arm to catch a vandal trying to break his elderly friend's fence.